The Power of Student Choice in the Classroom to Lead to Success

 More Examples of Student Choice

 Think about those tasks you don’t particularly enjoy, such as emptying the dishwasher.
 Even though it’s not something you want to do, having a choice can make it more manageable.
 You could empty the dishwasher while listening to your favorite music.
 You might choose to do it now or later, with the understanding that it must be done eventually.
 This same idea applies to our students in the classroom.
-By offering student choice in how or when tasks are completed, we give students a sense of ownership over their responsibilities.
+By offering students choice in how or when tasks are completed, we give our students a sense of ownership over their responsibilities.

 Empowering Your Students With Student Choice